dt-code-club/site/srv/meetings/2022/meeting-8.md

 they're nicely packaged sets of code that someone else has put together where they've basically done all the complicated work for us.
-Uisng modules is something very common in Python programming, and you may find them useful for many projects you do.
+Using modules is something very common in Python programming, and you may find them useful for many projects you do.

 Some modules are built-in, while some you have to be installed.